ShyavanS/NTPS2/README.md

 Triangle - Toggle Widescreen/Standard

-Square (Can only be used on startup) - Sets resolution and switches from interlaced (480i NTSC or 576i PAL) to progressive (480p NTSC or 576p PAL) video output
+Square (Can only be used on startup) - Sets resolution and switches from interlaced (480i NTSC or 576i PAL) to progressive (480p) video output

 ## Acknowledgements
 This app was influenced and inspired by and uses components of the following individuals' work in addition to using the PS2SDK made by the PS2 Homebrew Development Community: